Theo is a tech junkie constantly looking for the next big thing.

 Without going too in-depth on the technical specifications, I would like to talk a little bit about them.

-The design of using a travel box to give your earbuds a quick charge once they are out of juice.
+The design of using a travel box is= to give your earbuds a quick charge once they are out of juice.
 The earbuds are rated to last three hours (which we will test if this is true later on) and you simply put them back in the travel box when you are not using them.
 The travel box has an integrated battery to charge your earbuds when not in use.
 Naturally, it will stop charging once your earbuds are fully charged.
 This is pretty standard with the trend towards true wireless earbuds, but this is just a quick explanation for those that didn't know how it worked.

 As far as the battery specification goes, the capacity will seem very small.
 I think this is a negative influence by the smartphone industry where battery life plays a greater role.
 We are currently at the trend of pushing towards bigger battery capacities in smartphones.
 However, you will need to keep in mind that this isn't always feasible for earbuds.
 Bigger battery capacity will mean bigger size.
 This probably won't appeal to most people then.